-Water is as important to humans as air.
-Having clean drinkable water available at all times wherever we are, is essential.
+Water is as essential to humans as air.
+Having clean drinkable water available at all times, wherever we are, is vital.
+For this reason, the most used container is the plastic bottle.
+The world buys a million plastic bottles every minute6.
 People who do not have drinkable water running in their home pipes often turn to one option; bottled water.
-For this reason, the most used container is the plastic bottle.
-The world buys a million plastic bottles every minute7.

 Plastic water bottles come in handy to quench thirst but are the environmental costs worth it?

-They make plastic water bottles and plastic soda bottles from the same type of plastic resin.
-Whereas a natural assumption is that plastic beverage bottles would have a higher consumption rate than water bottles, in 2016 US bottled water sales were higher than those containing soft drinks.
+They make plastic water bottles and soda bottles from the same plastic resin.
+Whereas a natural assumption is that plastic beverage bottles would have a higher consumption rate than water bottles, in 2016, US bottled water sales were higher than those containing soft drinks.

+Over the past years, global plastic production has increased thanks to demand from the growing population.
 Since the 1950s, we have produced around 8.3 billion tonnes of plastic worldwide.
 And 60% of that plastic has found its way to landfills or the natural environment.
-Over the past years, global plastic production has increased thanks to demand by the growing population.

-The plastic water bottle may be useful and cheap, but it has environmental consequences.
-From production to disposal, plastic water bottles affect climate change, humans, and wildlife.
-We discuss some of the devastating impacts of plastic water bottles below.
+Plastic water bottles may be useful and cheap but they have environmental consequences.
+From production to disposal, bottled water production affects climate change, humans, and wildlife.
+We discuss some of the devastating impacts and effects of plastic water bottle pollution below.

 As these plastics degrade, they break down into microplastics that produce carcinogenic toxins that endanger marine life.
 Plastic accounts for 80% of the world's marine debris.
 If we do nothing, there could be more plastic than fish in the oceans by 2050.